 The technique of scribing engineering ceramics such as silicon nitride or alumina involves a groove being cut into the material, the width of which can be controlled.
 The material can then be broken along this groove.
 This leaves a high quality edge... read more >

-Our range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones and plastics.Our global applications labs can also assist you to source the most efficient Fiber Laser... read more >
+SPI Lasers’ range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones, plastics and other materials too.
+Cutting is a standard application of our fiber lasers and just one... read more >

 Hydroform tubes are used for high strength and high stiffness, as well as convoluted shapes for truck frames, engine cradles, radiator supports, instrument panel beams, and other components.
 Some holes can be pierced in the Hydroform die, however... read more >

 Lasers have been used to process wafers for many years.
 The main benefits of using a Laser are: